 It’s a good idea to plan out the trip as much as possible and have backup plans, as well.
-Leaving a trip of several days to chance is dangerous for your recovery, so look online for activities, places to visit, and destinations that you can walk to from your hotel.
+Leaving a trip lasting several days up to chance is dangerous for anyone in recovery, so look online for activities, places to visit, and destinations that you can walk to from your hotel.
 Look up price ranges for these places and check reviews to make sure they’re worth your time (especially if you’re in a very touristy area).

 Most people who go on vacation want to get away and disconnect from the world for a while, but for individuals in recovery, this can be a bad thing.
 Stay connected, especially to your sponsor or a trusted friend who can help you get through hard times, and let them know where you’ll be in order to maintain a sense of responsibility for your actions.

 However, it’s a good idea to stay away from “checking in” online to places you visit while on vacation, as this could become a safety issue.
 Keep your social media settings private to ensure that only friends and family can see your posts.

 Start Your Adventure